m-juarez/CallCenter/README.md

 # CallCenter
-A project that simulate a callCenter
+This project simulate a callcenter